LCOGT/banzai/docs/smartstacking_architecture.md

 <processed_path>/<site>/<camera>/<DAY-OBS>/processed/
 ```

 The shipper message is plain-text JSON.
 It contains absolute paths, not file data.
+When BANZAI publishes each preview or final product, it creates a fresh `instrument_enqueue_timestamp` for that Shipper handoff.
 The reduction worker, stacking service, and external shipper must see the reduced-data directory at the same absolute path.

 Preview paths are not snapshots.
 A later preview can replace a JPEG before the shipper opens the path.